 REPRESENTATIONS AND WARRANTIES OF BUYER

-Buyer represents and warrants to Sellers as of the date of this Agreement and as of the Closing Date, that:
+Buyer represents and warrants to Seller as of the date of this Agreement and as of the Closing Date, that:

 4.1 Organization and Good Standing.
 Buyer is a limited liability company duly organized, validly existing, and in good standing under the laws of the State of Delaware with full power, right, and authority to own and lease the properties and assets it currently owns and leases and to carry on its business as such business is currently being conducted.
 Buyer is duly licensed or qualified to do business under the Laws of, and is in good standing in, the State of Texas.